wandb/docs/docs/guides/launch/walkthrough.md

 ## Create a launch job

 The following code creates a launch job from a W&B [run](../../ref/python/run.md) using the W&B Python SDK.
-In this example, we log our code during a W&B run with the `log_code()`[INSERT] (see the highlighted portion of the code example).
+In this example, we log our code within a W&B run (see the highlighted portion of the code example).

 1. Copy the following Python code to a file named `train.py`.
 Save the file on your local machine.
 Replace the `"<your entity>"` string with your W&B entity.